UBC-MDS/DSCI_575_project_yuhengo_mkcchoy/README.md

 # Amazon Product Query Assistant

-This project explores how to build a smart product search assistant for Amazon products using different information retrieval methods.
-It compares BM25 keyword retrieval and semantic search with embeddings on the [Amazon Reviews 2023](https://amazon-reviews-2023.github.io/) dataset, then presents the results through an interactive [Streamlit](https://streamlit.io/) app.
+This project explores how to build a smart Amazon product query assistant using multiple information retrieval and generation methods.
+It compares BM25 keyword retrieval, semantic search with embeddings, and a Hybrid RAG pipeline on the [Amazon Reviews 2023](https://amazon-reviews-2023.github.io/) dataset.
+The system supports both retrieval-only search and retrieval-augmented generation (RAG), and presents the results through an interactive [Streamlit](https://streamlit.io/) app where users can explore product results or receive LLM-generated answers based on retrieved Amazon product metadata and reviews.

 ## Project maintainers